muziejus/reveal.js/norumbega.md

 “We must provoke people’s callings, Walter!
 Arouse their desire!”<sup>1</sup>

 Note: In Hakluyt, Dytar levies a critique on the Western practice of constructing imaginaries and assuming them to be representations of reality.
 We as readers believe Le Moyne is presenting factual information and factual records of the real in America because, I don't know, books don't lie.
-For Latour, this is part of the lie we Westerners tell ourselves to demonstrate that we are modern, in contrast, say, to the Ainu or the Temecua Le Moyne meets.
+For Latour, this is part of the lie we Westerners tell ourselves to demonstrate that we are modern, in contrast, say, to the Ainu or the Timucua Le Moyne meets.

 Dytar shows the emptiness behind these facts.
 The map is drawn by Eléonore.
 The pictures are photoshops by De Bry under Hakluyt's art direction.
 The text itself is incomplete when it comes into Hakluyt's hands.
 Furthermore, Hakluyt makes no pretense of chasing after truth.
 He is clear that he wants England to establish itself in the Americas, convert the Natives, exploit the raw materials in that Norumbega, and build an empire.
 And he has the facts for why right here for you to read.